ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 We'll start with `op-geth`'s configuration because it is more complex.
 As mentioned before, `op-geth` is a minimal fork of `go-ethereum`.
 As a result, it stores its state in a database that requires initialization.
 Initialization is done one of two ways, depending on which network you're deploying:

 1. **With a Genesis File:** This is for OP Sepolia, and other testnets or deployments that are not migrated from a legacy network.
-In this case, you'll download the genesis file and initialize the data directory via `geth init`.
+In this case, you'll download the todo: update with link [genesis file]() and initialize the data directory via `geth init`.
 2. **With a Data Directory:** This is used for networks that are migrated from a legacy network.
 This would include OP Mainnet and OP Goerli.
 In this case, you'll download a preconfigured data directory and extract it.
 No further initialization is necessary in this case, because the data directory contains the network's genesis information.

 Regardless of how `op-geth` is initialized, you'll need to ensure that you have sufficient disk space available to store the network's data.
 As of this writing, the mainnet data directory is ~100GB for a full node and ~1TB for an archival node.
 The OP Goerli data directory is ~40GB for a full node.